There is no better time to get smarter with your money than the new year.

 You know your financial strength by assessing your income level and your needs.

 Well, one method you can use to increase that strength level is to define your living standard using a sum less than your current income.

 Take the excess and set it for direct deposit into the saving buckets you created, and you will be well on your way to building a nest egg.

-Therefore, paying your obligation on or before the due dates and avoiding late payments and fees weigh heavily on your credit rating and credit score.
+Therefore, paying your obligation by the due dates and avoiding late payments and fees weigh heavily on your credit rating and credit score.